zarpafantasma/corpus_rythmos/I- Scientific_Papers/009-es_CO-Homeostasis.md

 3.  **Clinical linkage**\
     Short-term gains in $`C_{bio}^{\log}`$ should correlate with downstream reductions in CRP and IL-6 within 24 h and, over longer horizons, with improvements in sleep quality, fatigue and stress resilience.

 These predictions can be directly tested in the Phase-I/II protocols outlined in Sections 3 and 4.
-A consistent failure to observe them—despite robust measurement—would argue against the proposed homeo-resonance mechanism and would motivate revising or abandoning the RTM-based framing for homeostasis.
+A consistent failure to observe them, despite robust measurement, would argue against the proposed homeo-resonance mechanism and would motivate revising or abandoning the RTM-based framing for homeostasis.

 **3 Materials and Methods**